-Assumptions used for expected maturity have been revised for 2021 disclosures to align with the Funds Transfer Pricing Product Methodology which is used by Treasury to monitor liquidity profile of rural assets and retail deposits.
+Assumptions used for expected maturity have been revised for 2021 disclosures to align with the Funds Transfer Pricing Product Methodology for one product.
 Comparatives information has been revised to conform to current period's presentation.
 The correction has been applied by restating each of the affected financial statement line items for the prior periods.
 The following tables summarise the line items that have been impacted by this change on the Bank's financial statements.
 As a result, some of the sub-totals and totals disclosed have also been revised.
 There was no impact to net assets, total comprehensive income after tax, or cash and cash equivalents arising from these disclosure changes.